 Once upon a time, the dining room or foyer was the only place in the home where people would normally see a chandelier.
-Because chandeliers were once very heavy and typically quite expensive, they were reserved for the most formal areas of the home.
+Because chandeliers were once very heavy and expensive, they were reserved for the most formal areas of the home.

 Enter the mini chandelier, designed to punctuate smaller spaces with the timeless appeal of a chandelier.
 Mini chandeliers are perfect for today's lifestyles because they work great in so many areas, no matter how small.
 Say you don't have a formal dining area in your home, but you have a breakfast nook and want to spruce it up a bit.
 A mini chandelier is perfect for that job!